10 Health Care Stocks With Unusual Options Alerts In Today's Session

 Explanation

-• For IOVA (NASDAQ:IOVA), we notice a call option sweep that happens to be bullish, expiring in 99 day(s) on March 19, 2021.
-A trader bought 208 contract(s) at a $55.00 strike.
-This particular call needed to be split into 13 different trades to become filled.
-The trader or institution spent $91.5K on this trade with a price of $440.0 per contract.
-There were 15 open contracts at this strike prior to today, and today 239 contract(s) were bought and sold.
+• For ATEC (NASDAQ:ATEC), we notice a call option sweep that happens to be bearish, expiring in 120 day(s) on April 16, 2021.
+A trader bought 200 contract(s) at a $15.00 strike.
+This particular call needed to be split into 24 different trades to become filled.
+The trader or institution spent $36.0K on this trade with a price of $180.0 per contract.
+There were 50 open contracts at this strike prior to today, and today 200 contract(s) were bought and sold.

 Options Alert Terminology